-Stick vacuum cleaners are a sleeker, modern design of the handheld traditional vacuum, and are very handy to have around your home.
+Stick vacuum cleaners are a sleeker, modern design of the traditional handheld vacuum, and are very handy to have around your home.
 Their primary purpose is for a quick and easy in-between clean and best suited to reach those hard to reach places.
 Handstick vacuum cleaners are designed with convenience in mind.
-They are cordless and bagless, and their lightweight build and slick design means they are more easily stored and movable than traditional vacuums.
+They’re cordless and bagless, and their generally lightweight build and slick design means they’re more easily stored and movable than traditional vacuums.

 How much do stick vacuum cleaners cost?

 Handstick vacuum cleaners can cost anywhere between $50 and $1,000, depending on the model and the brand.
 Since most handstick vacuum cleaners are less powerful than traditional barrel or upright vacuum cleaners, it’s no surprise that they’re cheaper in most cases.
 If you’re looking for a budget option, a handstick vacuum can cost you less than $200.
 However, due to their increasing popularity, some of the leading manufacturers have been making more advanced and innovative designs.
 As a result, more feature-packed and expensive units are also available.